 My 3D Designs

 I studied Mechanical Engineering and have a strong interest in applying my knowledge to real-world projects in industry.
 One of the ways I enjoy doing this is through 3D design in my free time.
-I’m passionate about hands-on work and have created a variety of objects using SolidWorks, which I’ve brought to life using 3D printers at the University of Auckland.
+I’m passionate about hands-on work and have created a variety of objects using CAD software packages, which I’ve brought to life using 3D printers at the University of Auckland.
 On this page, I’ll share some of my designs—let’s explore them together.

 As a creative project, I designed a custom logo for The University of Auckland and brought it to life through digital design, CNC carving, and hand painting.